Andreasss1/wireless-comm-IoT/README.md

-# DHT22 IoT Project with Wireless Communication Analysis
+# 🌐 DHT22 IoT Project with Wireless Communication Code Examples

-The **DHT22** is a popular temperature and humidity sensor widely used in IoT projects for its accuracy and ease of integration.
-This document provides a complete implementation for various wireless communication technologies and an analysis of their capabilities.
+The **DHT22** is a temperature and humidity sensor widely used in IoT projects due to its simplicity and reliability.
+This repository provides **implementation examples** for multiple wireless communication technologies, along with a comparison of their **strengths and weaknesses** for IoT use cases.

+---

+## 🚀 About This Project

+This project helps developers understand:
+- 📝 How to write code for DHT22 data transmission over different wireless protocols.
+- 📡 The trade-offs between BLE, Zigbee, LoRa, Sigfox, NB-IoT, GSM, and 4G/5G.
+- 🔒 Security and performance considerations for each technology.

 ---